dessHub/jumpstart-nodejs/README.md

    ## What the above code does:

- ###### We start by requiring Node’s native HTTP module and Initialize port server.
+ #### We start by requiring Node’s native HTTP module and Initialize port server.
 We then use HTTP createServer method to create a new web server object, to which we pass an anonymous function.
 This function will be invoked for every new connection that is made to the server.
-###### The anonymous function is called with two arguments (request(req) and response(res)) which contain the request from the user and the response, which we use to send back a 200 HTTP status code, along with our “Hello World!” message.
+#### The anonymous function is called with two arguments (request(req) and response(res)) which contain the request from the user and the response, which we use to send back a 200 HTTP status code, along with our “Hello World!” message.

- ###### Finally, we tell the server to listen for incoming requests on port 3000, and output a message to the terminal to let us know it’s running.
+ #### Finally, we tell the server to listen for incoming requests on port 3000, and output a message to the terminal to let us know it’s running.

+## Node Package Manager :

+   ### Wikipedia
+      > npm is a package manager for the JavaScript programming language.
+It is the default package           > manager for the JavaScript runtime environment Node.js.

+   ### Check version

+        $ npm --version

+   ### To load dependencies we just have to run a command in command prompt:

+      $ npm install

+   ### If we want to install *express js* module :

+      $ npm install express

+  ### Now you can use express in js file as follows:

+     '''var express = require('express');'''